KZZR

 KZZR (94.3 FM, "La Zeta 94.3") is an American radio station licensed to serve Government Camp, Oregon, United States.
 The station, which began broadcast operations in 1998, is owned and operated by Bustos Media while the station's broadcast license is held by Bustos Media Holdings, LLC.
 Until February 2011, the station had been licensed to serve the community of Tillamook, Oregon.
-A transmitter site is near Mount Hood, and studios are in Southeast Portland.
+The transmitter site is near Mount Hood, and studios are in Southeast Portland.

 Programming

 Until 2010, KZZR broadcast an oldies-leaning adult contemporary music format.
 In addition to its usual music programming, the station broadcast Tillamook High School football and basketball games, University of Oregon Ducks football games, and the NBA's Portland Trail Blazers basketball games.
 After going dark for more than six months, KZZR returned to the air in early 2011 with a Regional Mexican music format.

 History

 This station received its original construction permit from the Federal Communications Commission on December 1, 1997.
 The new station was assigned the call letters KJUN by the FCC on December 19, 1997.

 In November 1998, Bedrock & Associates, through its Thunderegg Wireless LLC subsidiary, applied to transfer the construction permit for this station at 94.1 MHz to Oregon Eagle, Inc. The transfer was approved by the FCC on February 4, 1999, and the transaction was consummated on February 24, 1999.
 On this same day, the transfer of the license for a station at 104.1 MHz (the original KTIL-FM, now known as KFIS) from Oregon Eagle, Inc., to Thunderegg Wireless LLC was also consummated, completing a planned ownership swap.

 KJUN received its license to cover from the FCC on February 25, 1999.
 The station was assigned the KTIL-FM call letters by the Federal Communications Commission on March 8, 1999.

 Originally licensed to broadcast at 94.1 MHz, KTIL-FM shifted to 94.3 MHz in early 2006 as part of a multi-station "frequency shuffle" that also saw Portland's KPDQ-FM move from 93.7 to 93.9 MHz and KAST-FM (now KRYP) relocate from 92.9 to 93.1 MHz and move into the Portland market.